keithbuhler/keithbuhler.github.io/Buhler-CV.md

 ### AREAS OF SPECIALIZATION
-Virtue Ethics, Metaethics.
+Ethics, Metaethics.

 ### AREAS OF COMPETENCE
-Ancient Philosophy, Bioethics, Philosophy of Religion, Philosophy of Mind.
+Bioethics, Ancient Philosophy, Philosophy of Religion, Philosophy of Mind.